 These are reliable companies.
 What effort has the CBN made to bring them on the register before a disclaimer?
 Have there been any complaints about them that we were not informed of?
 If American denounced Western Union and the likes like that how many will they have

 Another user, Bosun Odeyemi tweeted:

 Transferwise is providing a solution that is convenient where no other registered IMTO by @cenbank is providing.
 More solutions that address the forex racketing issues are going to spring up.

 I've used TransferWise (it's one word btw guys) for years to send money worldwide & their transfer service is the fastest I've ever experienced & their user interface, security protocols & customer service is superb.
 I've yet to see your own customers providing such endorsements

 — Clive (@clivehol) December 16, 2020

 GT Bank, UBA, Others Disown Azimo

-Before the CBN’s statement, some of Nigeria’s financial institution like GT Bank, Fidelity Bank, UBA, Zenith, and First Bank had sent disclaimer to their customers.
+Before the CBN’s statement, some of Nigeria’s financial institutions like GT Bank, Fidelity Bank, UBA, Zenith, and First Bank had sent disclaimers to their customers.